donatorsky/go-validator/README.md

 **Applies to:**

+- `nil`: passes.
-Any value.
-Passes only when a value implements `beforeOrEqualComparable` interface and is before or equal to `beforeOrEqual` date.
+- `any`: passes only when a value implements `beforeOrEqualComparable` interface and is before or equal to `beforeOrEqual` date.

 **Modifies output:**